Easy Poached Eggs

 - Slotted spoon

-Alternatively, the truly easiest way to make poached eggs is with an egg poacher.
+If you don't want to futz around with trying to keep the eggs from spreading or bumping into each other, the easiest way to make poached eggs is with an egg poacher.